ShinValor/Binger/README.md

 I am a computer science major.
 I have experience with full stack development and Amazon web services.
 Beside work and school, I like travelling and cycling.

 **Tarik Weekes**\
 I am a CS major that is incredibly interested in cyber security.
 I enjoy solving problems using code as my instrument.
 Away from the keyboard, I enjoy hanging out with friends and listening to Lo-Fi.
-This is a testing sentence.

 **Jun Qi Li**\
 CS Major interested in system architecture and database management.
 I enjoy reading web novels on my break time.